 When you get this specific question- interviewers really want to find out that you have had direct experience with solving challenging problems.
 They might also ask something like- ‘Describe a time when you overcame a challenge in a project with an original solution.’
 Even though these questions can be difficult to answer on the spot- with the STAR method and some good preparation- you can be ready to ace your interview.

-Prepare a Good Example Beforehand Using the STAR Method.
 Employers want to hire people that will be able to adapt to changing conditions and help improve the quality of the workflow.
 Taking time before an interview to choose a memorable response will help you exhibit many of your strengths in a concise- well-formulated answer.
 Make sure to describe an experience that included a significant challenge and a significantly innovative solution.

 Utilize the STAR method to formulate a strong answer.
 STAR is an acronym:

-Do Not Describe an Experience When Someone Else Took Charge.
 Some of the most innovative solutions that most people have devised in their lives have come from working in groups with other people.
 Although you might have made a great contribution toward a solution in a group in which you were not the leader, you want to describe a situation when you took charge of creating an innovative solution.
 Otherwise, you will give the impression in the interview that you simply were present when someone else was innovative.
 You want your behavioral interview questions responses to show that you devised fresh ideas that helped your company or organization overcome difficult challenges.

-Show Your Leadership and Originality in Your Answer.
 When an interviewer asks you this question, he or she wants to learn about your leadership in challenging situations.
 Make sure to clearly define your role as a leader in not only thinking up an innovative solution and being effective in putting your solution into action.
 Clearly outline how you worked with others and the role of others in creating the solution.
 Spend most of your time describing your involvement in overcoming the challenge while making sure to highlight how you lead and worked well with others in your workgroup.